female radiologist viewing skeletal scans.

 Radiologic technologist conducting an ultrasound.

-Whether you're a current, former, or prospective student, faculty member, staff, industry or community partner, or patient, our department offers transformative experiences for everyone and opportunities to support our mission.
+Together, we're pioneering innovation, one image at a time.
+Whether you're a current, former or prospective student, faculty member, staff, industry or community partner, or patient, our department offers transformative experiences for everyone and opportunities to support our mission.

 A male radiologist views a musculoskeletal scan.